How To Survive On A Low-Income Budget

 - Look for free activities.
 Spending time with your friends and family doesn’t have to cost an arm and a leg.
 Look for free activities in your community that you can do with your loved ones.

 - Ask for a raise.
 While asking for a raise may be stressful, it can boost your income over time.
-If you want to learn how to ask for a raise, click here for our how-to guide.
+If you want to learn how to ask for a raise.

 - Start a side hustle.
 While you’re trying to cut back on your spending, you may want to also consider launching a side hustle if you have a hidden passion or talent.
 For example, you may choose to tutor on the side for extra cash if you enjoy working with kids.